Kinematic body 3D node.

 If the body collides, it will change direction a maximum of

 max_slides times before it stops.

 floor_max_angle is the maximum angle (in radians) where a slope is still considered a floor (or a ceiling), rather than a wall.
 The default value equals 45 degrees.

-Returns the movement that remained when the body stopped.
-To get more detailed information about collisions that occurred, use get_slide_collision.
+linear_velocity vector, rotated and/or scaled if a slide collision occurred.
+To get detailed information about collisions that occurred, use get_slide_collision.

 Moves the body while keeping it attached to slopes.
 Similar to move_and_slide.

 snap vector is in contact with the ground, the body will remain attached to the surface.
 This means you must disable snap in order to jump, for example.
 You can do this by setting